MauricioChavesDias/Burritito-website-KOI/README.md

 ## Description

-Burritito website is a project using CSS and HTML developed by me and a group of classmates from my bachelor degree in IT at King's Own Institute in Sydney, Australia.
-The website was built using CSS and HTML.
+Burritito website is a project using CSS and HTML developed by me and a group of classmates as part of a group assignment for ICT203 Human Computer Interaction from King's Own Institute located in Sydney, Australia.

 ## Screenshot